 For the roast tea there was chicken and gravy made with just the juices of the meat and veg and a little gluten free flour; carrots, roast potatoes, broccoli.
 Homemade strawberry ice-cream that Lucy whizzed up in her Vitamix.

 And the freshly baked apricot and lemon cupcakes that she hand-delivered to our door simply because she’d been “curious” about whether stewed apricots would work as an egg replacer.
-(They do, and I’ll post the recipe here ASAP).
+(They do, and here’s the recipe).